 There’s a lot of calls at the moment to vote in Forest and Bird’s Bird of the year campaign.
 PMNT doesn’t usually campaign for a bird, but this year we are campaigning for bar-tailed godwit.
 Here’s why you should

-Many visitors will know long term staff member Maria Stables-Page, Maria has decided to move in a new direction with her career and will shortly finish working at the Shorebird Centre, she’s assured us we’ll still see her around the
+This role has now been closed Many visitors will know long term staff member Maria Stables-Page, Maria has decided to move in a new direction with her career and will shortly finish working at the Shorebird Centre, she’s assured

 The Shorebird Centre will be closed for a week from Sunday 23rd August to allow the floor to be sanded and re-varnished.
 We apologise for any inconvenience, we will reopen on Tuesday September 1st.
 However you can still come and see